 Maybe you don’t want your wedding to come off as cheesy, but for the rehearsal dinner, cheese it up!
 Cater your favorite pizza joint and have a buffet spread of perfect pies as far as the eye can see.
 Perk: The pizza pun possibilities are endless!

 The only thing more romantic than dining under the glow of string lights is dining under the glow of string lights while encircled by your favorite food trucks.
 Save the heavy passed hors d'oeuvres for your wedding cocktail hour.
 Bring in a couple of your favorite local food trucks to delight your guests with a delicious meal and a fun and unconventional serving style.

 Nothing brings a family together like the enticing scent of food in the air.
-Host a homestyle cookout in the comfort and familiarity of your backyard or book a homey venue with a perfect outdoor space.
-You know yourself and your guests best, so choose a meal you think you may all enjoy!
-Try some southern smoked BBQ with all the fixings, an east coast style crab boil, a crawfish boil, fish fry, or keep it simple with juicy burgers and dogs hot off the grill.
+Host a homestyle cookout in the comfort and familiarity of your backyard or book a homey wedding venue with a perfect outdoor space.
+You know yourself and your guests best, so choose a meal you think you may all enjoy.
+Try some southern smoked BBQ with all the fixings or keep it simple with juicy burgers and dogs hot off the grill.